 Your headline is likely the first thing that your visitors will see when your site loads.
 Don’t confuse your customers with a vague headline.
 It should explain exactly what your company does or what you’re trying to tell them about.
 Creative language can be nice and may speak to your brand voice, but if you’re too vague, you may lose visitors and business.
 Your headline should quickly communicate to visitors exactly what it is that your business does so you cna continue converting leads.

 Try to anticipate your customer’s first question upon entering your site.
 What kinds of information might they need to know immediately?

 - Ease of service

 Notice how Six Forks Smiles notes their location immediately: Raleigh, NC.
-Immediately beneath, they showcase three of their major service areas.
-This makes it easy for a vistor to see right off the bat whether or not this is the kind of dentist office they should explore further.
+Directly beneath, they showcase three of their major service areas.
+This makes it easy for a vistor to see right off the bat whether or not this is the kind of denal office they should explore further.

-Having this information immediately visible takes the guesswork out of it for your customers and they know they’ve found the right website.
+Having this information immediately visible takes the guesswork out of it for your customers.
+This way they’ll know they’ve found the right website.

 3. Your Contact Forms are Too Long

-Let’s say your site is doing pretty well: the site has been optimized well and is ranked at the top of Google searches for your relevant keywords; your content has enticed qualified traffic to your site; your calls-to-action have worked; now your potential customer is at the point of conversion.
+Let’s say your site is doing pretty well.
+The site has been optimized well and is ranked at the top of Google searches for your relevant keywords.
+Your content has enticed qualified traffic to your site.
+Your calls-to-action have worked and now your potential customer is near converting.

-Unfortunately, your super long, complicated contact form has annoyed and daunted the potential customer and they’ve navigated away before contacting you.
+Unfortunately, your super long, complicated contact form has annoyed and daunted the potential customer.
+So now they’ve navigated away before contacting you.

 It’s easy to get caught up in creating long contact forms so that your sales team can capture every piece of relevant information about your potential lead.
-However, simple forms are far more likely to convert.
+However, simple forms are far more efficient in converting leads.